MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 | RPM folder | Contains Microsoft R packages for deployment on CentOS/RHEL and SUSE |
 | Parcel folder | Contains files used to generate a parcel for installation on CDH. |

-The distribution is unpacked into an `MRS90LINUX` folder at the download location.
-MSR packages include an admin utility, core engine and function libraries, compute node, web node, platform packages, and machine learning.
+MRS packages include an admin utility, core engine and function libraries, compute node, web node, platform packages, and machine learning.

 > [!Important]
-> Package names in the R Server distribution have changed in the 9.0.1 release.
-Instead of DeployrR-named packages, the new package names are aligned to base packages.
+> Package names in the R Server distribution have changed in the 9.1.0 release.
+Instead of DeployrR-themed package names, the new names are aligned to base packages.
 If you have script or tooling for manual R Server package installation, be sure to note the name change.
 >

 ### Run the MRS install script